charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 *All values cumulative.
 Values plus-or-minus up to 1%.*

+> NOTE -- Mention things we thought about trying?
+Sheltered Thicket...

 A vanilla cantrip (here, the cycling on <a class="card">Dissenter's Deliverance</a>) is a step up from nothing, but worse than Oath across the board.
 The same is true for <a class="card">Magmatic Insight</a> -- it turns out, discarding lands is detrimental to our game plan.

 <a class="card">Chancellor of the Tangle</a> is comparable to Oath in terms of delivering a turn-3 Titan.
 It's possible that other tweaks to the build, perhaps another 2-cost ramp spell, could push it a bit higher.
 But it doesn't do much to help deliver Titan on turn 4.